Incremental Methods for Weakly Convex Optimization: Experiments

-We first compare the performance of the three incremental methods analyzed in this paper.
+We first compare the performance of the three incremental methods studied in this paper.
 The result is shown in \Cref{fig:compare in. alg}.
-We run all the incremental algorithms 500 iterations with the initial stepsize $\mu_0$ varying from ${1}/{m}$ to ${210}/{m}$ and geometrical stepsize decay factor $\rho$ varying from $0.65$ to $0.99$.
-For each parameter setting, we average the distance to optimal solution set of the last 5 iterates.
-The assessed algorithm is regarded to be successful if this averaged distance is no more than $10^{-8}$ and failed on the contrary.
-The white color represents the algorithm is successful under current parameter setting and black color implies it is failed.

-According to our theory in \Cref{sec:local linear convergence} which states that the linear convergence factor is exactly the geometrical stepsize decay rate $\rho$ for all the three incremental methods.
-Thus, the smaller $\rho$ an algorithm can choose, the faster linear convergence it has.
-In \Cref{fig:compare in. alg}, for both RMS and RPR applications, one can see that the three incremental methods have almost the same lower bound for the geometrical stepsize decay factor $\rho$, i.e., $\rho = 0.75$ for RMS and $\rho = 0.7$ for RPR.
-However, IPL and IPP are more insensitive to the initial stepsize $\mu_0$\footnote{In our test, IPL and IPP even work with a much larger $\mu_0$, say $\mu_0 = {10^4}/{m}$.}.
-This robustness property to initial stepsize is crucial in practice, which allows a less careful hand-tune.
+We run all the incremental methods for 500 iterations, where the initial stepsize $\mu_0$ and the decay factor $\rho$ of the geometrically diminishing stepsizes are selected from $\{1/m, 30/m, 60/m, \ldots, 240/m \}$ and $\{0.65, 0.7, 0.75, \ldots, 0.95, 0.99\}$, respectively.
+For each pair of parameters $(\rho,\mu_0)$, we average the distances to the optimal solution set of the last 5 iterates.
+The assessed algorithm is deemed successful if this averaged distance is no more than $10^{-8}$ and failed otherwise.
+In \Cref{fig:RMS IGD,fig:RMS IPL,fig:RMS IPP}, each plot represents the success probability of 25 independent trials for different pairs $(\rho,\mu_0)$.
+The block with white color indicates that the algorithm is $100\%$ successful under the corresponding parameter settings, while the block with black color implies that all 25 runs failed.
+In between, whiter color implies a higher successful rate.
+We can observe from \Cref{fig:RMS IGD,fig:RMS IPL,fig:RMS IPP} that the three incremental methods have nearly the same lower bound for the decay factor $\rho$ (i.e., $\rho=0.8$) when solving the RMS problem.
+Nonetheless, IPL and IPP are much more robust with respect to the selection of the initial stepsize $\mu_0$.
+In our test, both IPL and IPP work even with a very large $\mu_0$, say $\mu_0 = {10^4}/{m}$.
+Such a robustness property is crucial in practice, as it allows much less hand-tuning.